-Hello, we are the Poulsen's; Ejvind, Vicky, and Garth plus five others who have moved out on their own.
+Hello, we are Ejvind & Vicky Poulsen.
 Our family lives in a straw bale house that we built on our acreage which is about 20 km. from the Central Alberta town of Three Hills.
-We raise a few pigs and cattle for meat and make our own bread, cheese, yoghurt, and hand soap.
+We raise a few pigs and cattle for meat.
 We are involved in our church, just 8 km down the road and attend services on Sunday mornings.
 We are also involved in our community, so sometimes a need arises and we all go to help a neighbour.
 We would especially welcome a guest who wants to become a part of our family/community while they visit and allow us to learn from them and they from us.

 We live simply by modern standards but not entirely 'off the land'.
 You could learn about preserving food, various livestock and farming crops in our area.
-If you are interested in learning to make a simple soap, we can make a batch while you are with us.
 When guests are with us, we take them on day trips on their days off so we can show unique sights close by.
-We'd like to also get to know you and about your culture and customs.
+We'd like to also get to know you and about your culture and customs so we tend to ask a lot of questions.
 We like to play games and Vicky especially enjoys playing various card games and board games.

 We try to make our food from scratch; grind grain to make flour used to make bread and so on.
 We encourage each guest to make at least one meal while they are with us so we can taste something you eat in your home country, but we realize you will be using Canadian ingredients.
 We've lived in our straw bale home for a few years now but still need to make some cupboards, sew more window coverings and some other tasks.

 We are in the process of constructing a butcher shop and so could use your help with this project.

 We've got pigs, a llama, some cattle, several cats and a dog, but none of our pets are in the house.
 We could use help with pruning trees, seeding/harvesting the vegetable garden, weeding, and lawn mowing too.